AWS Bedrock is powerful and

 Build and integration

-We build or rebuild the components identified in the audit: Knowledge Bases, agent action groups, Lambda handlers, guardrail policies, and observability hooks.
-Everything is built in your AWS account, documented in your internal wiki, and handed off with runbooks your team can follow without calling us.
+We build or rebuild the components from the audit: Knowledge Bases, agent action groups, Lambda handlers, guardrail policies, and observability hooks.
+Everything lives in your AWS account, documented in your wiki, with runbooks.

 3